How to Begin Decluttering Your Home (without feeling overwhelmed)

 Go through your spaces one at a time in the order I've listed above and set a timer to do only what you can in that 15 minutes.
 Then just come back to it again the next day.
 You'll make steady progress without feeling drained and overwhelmed.

-4. Take one or two hours every month to set up a new system at home.
+4. Take an hour every month to set up a new system at home.

 Figure out the habits that are keeping you from a clutter-free, relaxing home.
 For example, if you (and/or others in the house) drop papers, change and keys on the counter or dresser and it builds up and drives you crazy, perhaps you could find a basket to serve as an 'in-box' and get used to dropping papers there, so they're contained.
 You could then set a time in your calendar at the end of each month to process all of the papers in your in-box and start empty once again.
 You could also use a pretty bowl for change and keys in the spots where you normally drop these items.

 I offer courses and programs that will walk you through the decluttering and simplifying process step-by-step.
 Sometimes you need that daily/weekly/monthly prompt and the accountability of having 'homework' so you can jump into action and see results.
-You might want to begin with the 21-Day Declutter Dash or the 7-Day Simplicity Challenge.
+You might want to begin with the 21-Day Declutter Dash and then move onto the whole-home Essentialist Program.

 Good luck on your journey, and enjoy the liberating feeling of opening up more space in your home, one small step at a time!